isw4/AI02-Tridirectional_Search/README.md

     * Describe the conditions under which three bidirectional searches will outperform tridirectional search.
     * Provide examples and evidence to support this.

+_(Try to keep your word count to something that would fit on a single page.
+Feel free to add pictures on top of this one page limit.)_